Expulsion question hovers over special election for Amherst town council seat

 Some have said they felt the expulsion undercut the democratic process.
 Ann Hubbard, a town resident, presented a petition in August seeking to have the town charter provision allowing council to remove one of its own nixed.

 The town has not said if it will move forward in amending its charter allowing an expulsion of an elected official only by two-third of council’s vote.
-Hubbard said she is concerned if voters send Wheaton send back into office council once again expel her if it so chooses without stating why.
+Hubbard said she is concerned if voters send Wheaton back into office, council once again will expel her if it so chooses without stating why.

 She doesn’t want to see it happen again and has said she believes initiating a recall through the electoral process would be more appropriate.